codepath/android_guides/DBFlow-Guide.md

 > Question: Is it possible to do joins with DBFlow?

-Joins are done using the query language DBFlow provides in the [From class](https://github.com/Raizlabs/DBFlow/blob/master/usage2/SQLiteWrapperLanguage.md#joins).
+Joins are done using the query language DBFlow provides in the [Select class](https://github.com/Raizlabs/DBFlow/blob/master/usage2/SQLiteWrapperLanguage.md#joins).
 You can read more here on the [SQLiteWrapperLanguage docs](https://github.com/Raizlabs/DBFlow/blob/master/usage2/SQLiteWrapperLanguage.md)

 > Question: What are the best practices when interacting with the sqlite in Android, is ORM/DAO the way to go?